vivekprm/rust-fundamentals/fundamentals.md

 # Creating new Project
 Make sure cargo is installed.
-We  cann use cargo to created projects or we can use filesystem and create all files and folders manually.
+We  can use cargo to created projects or we can use filesystem and create all files and folders manually.

 ```sh
 cargo init .